India rolls out world's largest vaccination drive against COVID-19, nearly 2 lakh get shots on day 1 | Health

 Senior doctors received the first shot at many identified vaccination sites to dispel any apprehensions about the vaccine.

-Vardhan said the two vaccines -- Covaxin developed by Bharat Biotech and Covishield from the Oxford/AstraZeneca stable manufactured by the SII. -- were a 'sanjivani', life infusing, in the fight against the pandemic.
+Vardhan told reporters that the two vaccines -- Covaxin developed by Bharat Biotech and Covishield from the Oxford/AstraZeneca stable manufactured by the SII -- were a 'sanjivani', life infusing, in the fight against the pandemic.

+''We have got encouraging and satisfactory feedback results on the first day.
+This indicates that we are moving towards victory in the fight against coronavirus,'' he said during a review meeting in the evening.

-A total of 1,91.181 beneficiaries were inoculated with COVID-19 jabs at 3,352 session sites across the country on the first day, the Health Ministry said.
+A total of 1,91,181 beneficiaries were inoculated with COVID-19 vaccine at 3,352 session sites across the country on the first day, the Health Ministry said.

 India has the second highest recorded cases of COVID-19 after the US.
 The caseload stood at 1,05,42,841 as on Saturday.